Good Cause for Noncooperation

 Good cause allows the participant to request an exemption from cooperating with DCSS in both of the following:

-The FAA office makes the decision of good cause based on a review and recommendation by the Office of Special Investigation (OSI).
+FAA makes the decision of good cause based on a review and recommendation by the Office of Special Investigation (OSI).

-During the interview, inform the PI of the right to claim good cause.
-Good cause is explained in the FAA official application.
+During the interview, inform the PI of the right to claim good cause and good cause explanation can be found on the FAA official application.

 Inform the PI that claiming good cause postpones DCSS activities.
 The activities remain postponed until a decision is made of whether good cause exists.